macoven-del/docs/index.md

-# TOSTADAS → Toolkit for Open Sequence Triage, Annotation and DAtabase Submission 🧬 💻
+# TOSTADAS (Toolkit for Open Sequence Triage, Annotation and DAtabase Submission 🧬 💻)
 ## PATHOGEN ANNOTATION AND SUBMISSION PIPELINE
 Nextflow run with conda run with docker run with singularity